OUR ROOTS – THE KIDS ARE PRIORITY ONE COALITION

 Directed by the Policy Agenda, the Coalition was successful in securing a number of legislative wins in policy areas such as children’s health care, implementation of publicly-funded pre-kindergarten, child safely, and support for child care providers, child care quality improvements, and a child care subsidy system.

 THE COALITION’S EVOLUTION TO THE VERMONT EARLY CHILDHOOD ALLIANCE

 In 2012, Coalition partners and advocates, the larger early childhood community, and funders conducted a strategic planning process to evaluate the effectiveness of Vermont’s early childhood advocacy efforts.
 After much discussion, an effort was launched to re-structure the Coalition to better meet the needs of the broader community and respond to opportunities in the legislature to advocate on a wider range of issues.

 In 2013, the Kids Are Priority One Coalition started a formal transition to become the Vermont Early Childhood Alliance.
-As a result of this transition, a number of key changes were made during an 18-month period, as the new entity evolved.
-These changes include:
+As a result of this transition, a number of key changes were made:

 - The group’s issue focus was expanded beyond early care, health, and education to include safety, nutrition, and economic security.

 - The Alliance’s governing body, the Steering Committee, was established and structured to include representatives from many different interest areas.

 - The capacity of the Alliance’s staff and resources were more narrowly focused on the legislative vehicles (bills and budgets) and legislative advocacy.

 - The process for setting the Alliance’s annual Legislative Agenda was clarified, and shifted to support lead organizations on issue development, advocacy, communications and strategy.